pandashavenobugs/testing-mongoose-with-tsjest-blogpost/README.md

 If you want to learn MongoDB and already have a little bit of knowledge of node js or other programming languages, learning by testing is just for you.
-In this blog post, I talk about how to install ts-jest with minimum config, how to create mongoose models and fake data using typescript and fakerjs, and how to use jest to test them.
+In this blog post, I talk about how to install ts-jest , how to create mongoose models and fake data using typescript and fakerjs, and how to use jest to test them.

 # Why testing is important ?